All Green is open and so is gardening! Read about our Christmas Trading Hours here.

 Fertilisers are not all the same, so always follow the label instructions.

-Fertiliser applied during winter will go to waste, but applied in spring it will help turf come out of its cold-season dormancy.
-Always water in well afterwards.
+Fertiliser applied during winter will go to waste, but when applied in spring, it will help turf come out of its cold-season dormancy.
+Remember, always water your grass after applying fertiliser.

-Fertilise too little and your lawn will starve, but over-fertilising can burn grass, result in too much thatch or cause salt build-up.
+Fertilise too little and your lawn will starve, but over-fertilising can burn grass, resulting in too much thatch or salt build-up.
 If you'd prefer, there are also organic lawn fertilisers available.

-For even spreading of fertiliser and seeds around your lawn, use a spreader.
+For even spreading of fertiliser and grass seed around your lawn, use a spreader.
 All Green stocks these handy applicators in-store.

 6. Mow in winter for a better lawn